rasky/r64emu/doc/rsp.md

 RSP
 ===
-RSP (Reality Signal Processor) is the name of the computation units used for mathematical calculations.

-It is made by a stripped-down R4300 core (without a few more advanced opcodes) referred to as Scalar Unit (SU), composed with a coprocessor (configured as COP2) that can perform SIMD operations on a separate set of vector registers, reffered to as Vector Unit (VU).
+Within the Nintendo 64, the RSP (Reality Signal Processor) is the name of the computation units used for mathematical calculations.
+It is made by a stripped-down R4300 core (without a few more advanced opcodes) referred to as the Scalar Unit (SU), composed with a coprocessor (configured as COP2) that can perform SIMD operations on a separate set of vector registers, referred to as the Vector Unit (VU).

 RSP has two different banks of onboard 0-stalls dedicated memories: IMEM (4KB) for instructions, and DMEM (4KB) for data.
 It has no external memory buses but has